How Much Should I Spend on Groceries? (A Realistic Answer)

 If your grocery budget feels high, audit which of these is driving it.
 The fix is usually one or two specific changes, not blanket "spend less."

 - Audit your "snack drift."
 Snacks and impulse buys are often 15–25% of a grocery bill without anyone noticing.
+Cap them as a line item and the total drops fast.

 For more on cutting spend without making your life worse, see 5 Budgeting Mistakes That Keep You Broke.